Yankees vs. Marlins Player Props Betting Odds

 Torres Stats

-- Torres will look for his 10th straight game with a hit in this contest.
-In his last 10 games he is hitting .395 with three doubles, two home runs, six walks and four RBI.
+- Torres has recorded at least one hit in 10 straight games.
+In his last 10 games he is hitting .436 with four doubles, two home runs, six walks and five RBI.

 Torres Recent Games